 SQ Mentorship is a three-year program (2017-2019) delivered as part of Screen Queensland’s commitment to diversity and achieving gender parity in the screen industry.

-Screen Queensland will provide one outstanding female screen or games practitioner $20,000 to undertake a self-structured mentorship program designed to elevate their professional practice by working with a mentor recognised as a leader and expert in their field.
+Screen Queensland (SQ) will provide three outstanding early to mid career screen or game practitioners $20,000 each to support them to undertake a self-structured mentorship program designed to elevate their professional practice.
+Mentorships will be available for:

 How do I apply?

 - Connect with potential mentors and confirm their interest in taking part in your mentorship plan.

 - Contact the SQ Content team if you have any questions or would like to discuss your application (07) 3248 0500 / firstname.lastname@example.org